The best motorcycle insurance providers combine low premiums with high-quality coverage.

 - Total loss coverage: This pays to replace your bike in the event of a total loss if it is less than one model year old.

-- Accessory coverage: This type of Progressive motorcycle insurance pays for damage to custom parts, equipment, and accessories.
+- Accessory coverage: This type of Progressive motorcycle insurance pays for damage to custom parts, optional equipment, and accessories.
 Accessory coverage up to $3,000 is included with all comprehensive and collision insurance plans, but additional coverage up to $30,000 can be purchased separately.

 - Trip interruption coverage: This provides a $500 reimbursement for meals and lodging expenses if you experience an accident far from your home and need to stay overnight while your bike is repaired.